Read the style guide for Cancer Research UK's pages on health information and patient information.

 When planning our writing we consider:

-- how do we want them to feel (eg informed, reassured)
+- how do we want them to feel (for example, informed, reassured)?

 We include patient stories to give a human interest.